0xjei/SawChain/processor/README.md

 ### Company Admin
 Each company is managed by a Company Administrator who is enabled to issue credentials and assign tasks to Operators.
-If the company covers the primary production phase, the company administrator can also record the company production fields.
+If the company covers the primary production phase, the Company Administrator can also record the company production fields.

 ```protobuf
 message CompanyAdmin {